brousalis/dotfiles/README.md

 ***

 ## Breakdown
-A quick heads up, in `custom/aliases.zsh` I have a function at the bottom that modifies the `cd` command so it automatically runs `ls` (lists the files) when you change into a directory.
+A quick heads up, in `bashrc` I have a function at the bottom that modifies the `cd` command so it automatically runs `ls` (lists the files) when you change into a directory.
 Remove the function to turn this off.

 ### Useful aliases
 <pre>